 BBC Panorama subsequently released a documentary highlighting the problem of gambling addiction affecting around 750,000 people in the UK.
-You can watch it on the video link below:

 There are many other tragedies but so far there is no proven link or acknowledgment that FOBTs are directly responsible for gambling addiction.

 Lie detector tests in Glasgow and nationwide